DNS Database Download Is Now Reinforced with Wildcard and Active Fields | WhoisXML API

 • Expand attack surface discovery: Wildcard subdomains can pose security risks, especially if unknown to security teams, and can be abused by attackers.
 Therefore, identifying them through DNS intelligence can help reduce your attack surface by avoiding their use or, if strictly necessary, limiting and closely monitoring them.

-Meanwhile, the new active field enables users to:
+The active field enables users to:

 • Enhance cyber investigations: Analyzing the timestamps of a malicious domain’s recent or historical resolutions, along with whether these resolutions were successful or failed, can help investigators reconstruct a timeline of events relevant to a cyber incident.
 The data can further be used as forensic evidence.